MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/includes/single-server/postgresql-single-server-portal-migrate.md

 After you make the **Subscription** and **Resource Group** selections, the dropdown list for server names shows Single Servers under that resource group across regions.
 Select the source that you want to migrate databases from.
 You can migrate databases from a Single Server to a target Flexible Server in the same region.
 Cross-region migrations are enabled only for India, China, and UAE servers.

 After you choose the Single Server source, the **Location**, and **PostgreSQL version** boxes are populated automatically.
-Make sure you provide the credentials of an admin role, since that is required for the migration service to successfuly migrate the databases.
+Make sure you provide the credentials of an admin role, since that is required for the migration service to successfully migrate the databases.

 The **Custom FQDN/IP** field is **optional** and can be used when the source is behind a custom DNS server or has custom DNS namespaces, making it accessible only via specific FQDNs or IP addresses.
 For example, this could include entries like `singleserver.example.com`, `198.1.0.2`, or a PostgreSQL FQDN such as `singleserver.postgres.database.azure.com`, if the custom DNS server contains the DNS zone `postgres.database.azure.com` or forwards queries for this zone to `168.63.129.16`, where the FQDN is resolved in the Azure public or private DNS zone.